 You can configure how to notify the users about the patch deployment.
 You can configure pre-deployment messages, deferring the patch deployment certain number of times.
 You can also provide progress and completion messages.
 Finally, you can prompt the user or suppress reboot when asset reboot is required post patch installation.

-Choose one of these options for reboot messages:
+These options are for reboot messages:

 Reboot Request - Many patches require reboot in order to take effect.
 When enabled, it will show a message to users indicating that a reboot is required.
 If no user is logged in, the reboot will start immediately after patch deployment.